 Type: integer [in seconds]

 Required: yes, if you want caching

 Default: N/A

+Min value: 0

+Max value: 2147483647

 Description: The time in seconds after which the SPS plugin requires a new Okta authentication for the next new session of the user.
 The time is measured from the last Okta authentication of the user.